kulikvl/suzuki-kasami/README.md

 - `lsof -i :3000`: List all processes using port 3000
 - `lsof -i :3000 -t | xargs kill -9`: Kill all processes using port 3000
-- `ifconfig lo0`: Print the loopback network interface and its assigned IPs
-- `sudo ifconfig lo0 alias 127.0.1.1`: Add a new local IP to the loopback subnet
-- `sudo ifconfig lo0 -alias 127.0.1.1`: Remove a local IP from the loopback subnet

-Multipass

 - `multipass stop --all && multipass delete --all && multipass purge`: Clear all vms

-multipass mount /home/user/my_project <vm-name>:/mnt/my_project